Commonwealth of Australia

 Queen's Colour for Royal New Zealand Navy

-Proposed Flag of North Island
+Proposed Flags of North Island and South Island

 Maori flags